ajomuch92/simple-fontelico-progress-dialog-flutter/README.md

 ### New Features 💥
 * Preventing the physical back button of android hiding the loading modal
 * Setting a prop into the showDialog function to change the indicator color
+* New icons to show into the dialog: Bullets, multiHurricane, spinner, cog, redo and notch

 ## Instalation
 Include `simple_fontellico_progress_dialog` in your `pubspec.yaml` file: